wildfoundry/dataplicity-lomond/docs/index.rst

 Welcome to Dataplicity Lomond's documentation!
 ==============================================

-Lomond is a Pythonic Websockets client library designed for reliability and ease of use.
+Lomond is a Pythonic WebSockets client library designed for reliability and ease of use.

 Sponsor